 (2) Commercial Community/General-2 (CCG-2)

-(3) Commercial Central Business District (CCBD)

-(4) Industrial Business Park (IBP)
+(3) Industrial Business Park (IBP)

-(5) Industrial Light (IL)
+(4) Industrial Light (IL)

-(6) Industrial Heavy (IH)
+(5) Industrial Heavy (IH)

-(7) Public Buildings and Facilities-1 (PBF-1)
+(6) Public Buildings and Facilities-1 (PBF-1)

-(8) Public Buildings and Facilities-2 (PBF-2)
+(7) Public Buildings and Facilities-2 (PBF-2)

-(9) Planned Unit Development (PUD), so long as the permitted uses of the PUD are similar to the aforementioned conventional zoning districts; provided, however, that any replacement off-site commercial sign shall not be located within 200 feet of any planned or existing residential development.
+(8) Planned Unit Development (PUD), so long as the permitted uses of the PUD are similar to the aforementioned conventional zoning districts; provided, however, that any replacement off-site commercial sign shall not be located within 200 feet of any planned or existing residential development.

-(e) Prohibited Locations.
+(d) Prohibited Locations.
 Replacement off-site commercial signs shall be prohibited in the following locations:

-(1) San Marco Zoning Overlay, Riverside-Avondale Zoning Overlay, the Riverside-Avondale Historic District, the Springfield Zoning Overlay, the Springfield Historic District, or any other locally or nationally designated historic districts.
+(1) San Marco Zoning Overlay, Riverside-Avondale Zoning Overlay, the Riverside-Avondale Historic District, the Springfield Zoning Overlay, the Springfield Historic District, the Downtown Overlay Zone, Mayport Road Zoning Overlay, Mayport Village Working Waterfront, Mandarin Overlay (except where the Overlay areas abut an interstate highway), Black Hammock Overlay, and the Residential Enclave (New Berlin Road), or any other locally or nationally designated historic districts.

-(2) Any roadway, or portion of a roadway, on which an off-site commercial sign that was or is to be removed pursuant to the terms of a judicially approved settlement agreement.
+(2) Any roadway, or portion of a roadway, on which an off-site commercial sign that was or is to be removed pursuant to the terms of a settlement agreement.

-(f) Spacing.
+(e) Spacing.
 Replacement off-site commercial signs shall be separated from other off-site commercial signs in accordance with the following restrictions:

 (1) Non-Interstate roadways: No replacement off-site commercial sign shall be located closer than 1,000 linear feet from any other off-site commercial sign that is primarily oriented to the same roadway, located along the same roadway and on the same side of the roadway.